Paolo Ventura (photographer)

-Paolo Ventura (born 1968, Milan, Italy) is an Italian photographer, artist and set designer based in Milan.
+Paolo Ventura (born 1968) is an Italian photographer, artist and set designer based in Milan.

 Life and work

 Ventura grew up in Milan with summers spent in the hilltops of Eastern Tuscany.
 His father, Piero Ventura, was a children's book author during the 1970s and 1980s.
 At the end of the 1980s, Ventura attended the Academy of Fine Arts of Brera.

 At the beginning of the 1990s he started working as a fashion photographer.
 In a few years he was working with fashion magazines such as Elle, MarieClaire, Amica, Vogue Gioiello, among others.

 Toward the end of the 1990s, ten years into his career, Ventura gradually stepped out of the world of fashion photography and he moved to New York to pursue his personal artistic path.
 In his studio in Brooklyn he began to build and photograph small dioramas about World War II in Italy, based on memories and tales from his grandmother.

 In 2006 Contrasto published “War Souvenirs", a collection of this work, with a foreword by the American writer Francine Prose.

 The work was followed by a number of exhibitions worldwide.

 The BBC included Ventura's works in the documentary about photography: “The Genius of Photography” (2007).

 Three years later, he began his second major project: “Winter Stories” (2009), which became a book published by Aperture with a foreword by Eugenia Perry.

 In that same period he began to work with different galleries in NY and in Europe followed by exhibitions and acquisitions from Museums and Photographic Institutions from around the world.
 In 2010 the Library of Congress of the U.S. acquired a collection of 142 Polaroids from his "War Souvenirs" series and the Museum of Fine Arts of Boston acquired in its permanent collection a print from his "Winter Stories".